SAA Compliance

 Returning from Suspension

-To come back into the SAA accreditation scheme following a suspension, the accredited person may be required to sit an online assessment and achieve a minimum pass mark of 80%.
+To come back into the SAA Accreditation Scheme following a suspension, the accredited person may be required to sit an online assessment and achieve a minimum pass mark of 80%.
 Three attempts will be provided before the accredited person is locked out for a month from further attempts.

 NOTE: This requirement does not apply to a ‘No Response Suspension’.